live-clones/dolfin-adjoint/docs/source/documentation/time-distributed-control/time-distributed-control.rst

 Problem definition
 ******************
-We consider the heat equation with a time-dependent source term that acts as our control variable:
+We consider the heat equation with a time-dependent source term :math:`f`, which will be our control variable:

-The partial differential equation for this example is the time-dependent heat-equation:

 .. math::
            \frac{\partial u}{\partial t} - \nu \nabla^{2} u= f(t)